jaredszajkowski/jaredszajkowski.github.io/content/post/harry-browne-permanent-portfolio/index.md

 ## Introduction

 Harry Browne was an influencial politician, financial advisor, and author who lived from 1933 to 2006 and published 12 books.
-Wikipedia has [an in depth biography](https://en.wikipedia.org/wiki/Harry_Browne) on him.
+Wikipedia has [an in-depth biography](https://en.wikipedia.org/wiki/Harry_Browne) on him.

 Within the world of finance and investing, one of his best known works is *Fail-Safe Investing: Lifelong Financial Security in 30 Minutes*.
 In it, he introduces the idea of the "Permanent Portfolio", an investment strategy that uses only four assets and is very simple to implement.